ranamod/Fun/README.md

 # Fun
-It ade for only educational purpose.
+It made for only educational purpose.
 Modifie it.
 But don't for any illegal immigrants How To use this in termux/kali linux